0xCCF4/PhotoSort/README.md

       --bracket <BRACKETED_FILE_FORMAT>The target file format for files that can be identified as bracketed photo set with different exposure levels.
-By using `--bracket` all files identified as bracketed are moved to this folder instead of the one specified by `--target-dir`.
-The photo's date will be extracted from the first bracketed photo in the sequence.
-The sequence number can be accessed with the format specifier `{bracket}`.
+By using `--bracket` all files identified as bracketed are moved/renamed/copied with the specified format string instead of the default one specified by `--target-dir`.
+The `--bracket` argument provides the following additional format specifiers: `{bracket?num}` an increasing number, unique for each group of bracketed images, `{bracket?seq}` the index of the current photo in the sequence, `{bracket?len}` the length of the bracketing sequence, `{bracket?first}`/`{bracket?last}` the name of the first/last image in the sequence.
 Bracketed photos sequences are detected via manufacturer-specific EXIF information.
 Note that using the `--bracket` option requires each file to be analyzed using the EXIF analyzer, even if the Analysis type is set to Name-only.
 Currently only works for Sony's cameras.
-Feel free to open an issue requesting support for other vendors at https://github.com/0xCCF4/PhotoSort/issues.
+Feel free to open an issue requesting support for other vendors at https://github.com/0xCCF4/PhotoSort/issues

       --nodate <NODATE_FILE_FORMAT>    The target format for files that have no date.
 The `analysis_mode` allows specifying